-Should it become necessary to respond to an emergency situation or dangerous situation involving an immediate threat to the health or safety of our students or employees, the Campus Response

-Team will be activated and the Plan will be implemented.
-The Campus Response Team is normally activated by the Director of Campus Safety upon confirmation of the existence of an emergency or dangerous condition, but it may be activated by any of its members.
+Should it become necessary to respond to an emergency situation or dangerous situation involving an immediate threat to the health or safety of our students or employees, the Campus Response Team will be activated and the Plan will be implemented.
+The Campus Response Team is normally activated by the Campus Response Coordinator upon confirmation of the existence of an emergency or dangerous condition, but it may be activated by any of its members.